Modelling of a cyclist's power for time trials on a velodrome: Dissipative forces

 Let us return to expression~(\ref{eq:power}).
 Therein, $\theta$ is given by expression~(\ref{eq:theta}).
 As shown in Appendix~\ref{app:LeanAng}, the lean angle is

 where $r_{\rm\scriptscriptstyle CoM}$ is the centre-of-mass radius, and\,---\,along the curves, at any instant\,---\,the centre-of-mass speed is

-where $R$ is the radius discussed in Section~\ref{sub:Track} and $h$ is the centre-of-mass height of the bicycle-cyclist system at $\vartheta=0$\,.
+where $R$ is the radius discussed in Section~\ref{sub:Track}.
 Along the straights, the black-line speed is equal to the centre-of-mass speed, $v=V$\,.
 As expected, $V=v$ if $h=0$\,, $\vartheta=0$ or $R=\infty$\,.
 The lean angle\,, $\vartheta$\,, is determined by assuming that, at all times, the system is in rotational equilibrium about the line of contact of the tires with the ground; this assumption yields the implicit condition on $\vartheta$\,, stated in expression~(\ref{eq:LeanAngle}).
+Hence, in accordance with expression~(\ref{eq:vV}), at any point of the track, $V$ is either equal to or smaller than~$v$.

 As illustrated in Figure~\ref{fig:FigFreeBody}, expressions~(\ref{eq:LeanAngle}) and (\ref{eq:vV}) assume instantaneous circular motion of the centre of mass to occur in a horizontal plane.
-Therefore, using these expression implies neglecting the vertical motion of the centre of mass.
-Accounting for the vertical motion of the centre of mass would mean allowing for a nonhorizontal centripetal force, and including the work done in raising the centre of mass.
+Therefore, using these expressions\,---\,to examine dissipative forces\,---\,implies neglecting the vertical motion of the centre of mass.
+Accounting for the vertical motion of the centre of mass would result in a nonhorizontal centripetal force.

-In our model, we also neglect the effect of air resistance of rotating wheels \citep[e.g.,][Section~5.5]{DanekEtAl2021}.
+To examine dissipative forces, we also neglect the effect of air resistance of rotating wheels \citep[e.g.,][Section~5.5]{DanekEtAl2021}.
 We consider only the air resistance due to the translational motion of the bicycle-cyclist system.
+Also, as commented in Appendix~\ref{app:AirRes}, in view of a steady ride and the quantification of average properties per lap, we assume $\rm{C_dA}$ to be constant.
+It differs from one cyclist to another but, for a given cyclist, does not vary significantly with small variations in speed or\,---\,for individual time trials\,---\,with location along the track.